-Key Principle 6 Engaging with local people and other stakeholders to ensure robust public accountability Our governance arrangements We have a scrutiny function that includes scrutiny of performance and of partnership arrangements.
-We have a Community Engagement Plan to ensure we take an active and planned approach to dialogue with the public.
+Key Principle 6 Engaging with local people and other stakeholders to ensure robust public accountability Our governance We have a scrutiny function that includes scrutiny of performance and of partnership arrangements. arrangements We have a Community Engagement Plan to ensure we take an active and planned approach to dialogue with the public.
 Our customer feedback and complaints framework allows the opportunity for views to be shared on service delivery.
 We have a co-ordinated approach to internal and external communications and media activities to publicise our priorities and the action we will be taking to improve services for those who live in, work in or visit the county.
 Our Council, Cabinet and committee meetings are open and transparent.
 We advertise meetings in advance, have transparent decision-making processes, publish decisions and have robust criteria for considering confidential reports.
-We maintain strong working relationships with our external partners, including the joint Conwy & Denbighshire Local Service Board, and actively engage with stakeholders and local communities.
+We maintain strong working relationships with our external partners, including the joint Conwy &amp; Denbighshire Local Service Board, and actively engage with stakeholders and local communities.
 We have a Strategic Equalities Plan.
 We report regularly our financial performance.
-Our Annual Statement of Accounts is open to the public for inspection as required by legislation and the final version is accessible on our website.
-We report regularly on operational performance, producing an Annual Performance Review.
-We engage our employees through staff road shows, Excellence Denbighshire, staff surveys, CEO breakfast Assurances received meetings, Staff Council etc. Scrutiny committee agenda, reports, minutes etc. Partnership framework includes requirement for governance arrangements Member Area Groups Residents Survey 2011 Town Plans Town & Community Council cluster groups Improvements made following the Internal Audit report on partnerships Regular reports on complaints and other feedback to Performance Scrutiny and Corporate Governance Committees Communication Strategy Community Engagement Plan Agendas, reports and minutes of Council, Cabinet, Scrutiny and other committees
+Our Annual Statement of Accounts is open to the public for inspection as required by legislation and the final version is accessible on our website. ਕ੍ਰੋ We report regularly on operational performance, producing an Annual Performance Review.
+Fudalen We engage our employees through staff road shows, Excellence Denbighshire, staff surveys, CEO breakfast meetings, Staff Council etc. Assurances received Scrutiny committee agenda, reports, minutes etc. Š Partnership framework includes requirement for governance arrangements Member Area Groups Residents Survey 2011 Town Plans Town 2.
+Common it is a second to be a second to b Town & Community Council cluster groups Improvements made following the Internal Audit report on partnerships Improvements made following the Internal Audit report on partnerships Regular reports on complaints and other feedback to Performance Scrutiny and Corporate Governance Committees Communication Strategy Community Engagement Plan Agendas, reports and minutes of Council, Cabinet, Scrutiny and other committees

 Council meetings, papers and decisions published on the Council's website and in libraries Formal protocol for Part II (confidential) reports Strategic Equalities Plan.
 Positive Wales Audit Office report on the Council's accounts and financial systems Regular financial and performance reports to Scrutiny committees and Cabinet 'You Said, We Did' action plan following 2011 staff survey Agendas and minutes of Staff Council Denbighshire Volunteering Strategy Excellence Denbighshire awards Improvement Areas We need to make sure that our employees are fully aware of the requirements of equalities legislation.
 The Consultation & Engagement Strategy needs to become embedded in our service delivery.
-We will roll out the Denbighshire Volunteering Strategy.
-We need to further improve the way we engage with business groups.
+1 We will roll out the Denbighshire Volunteering Strategy. ₫ We need to further improve the way we engage with business groups.